 At about 350 pages, this book is longer than what I typically read, but it held my interest and attention throughout.
 The scenes during therapy sessions in particular stood out for me.

-This is an excellent book, and a valuable contribution to furthering awareness and understanding of DID.
+This is an excellent book that makes a valuable contribution to furthering awareness and understanding of DID.

-You Will Never Be Normal is available on Amazon.
+You Will Never Be Normal is available on Amazon (affiliate link).

 I received a free copy in exchange for an honest review.